List of DC Comics characters: G: Great Caesar

 Great Caesar is the name of several characters appearing in American comic books published by DC Comics.
 All of them are humanoid tigers.

 Earth-AD version

 On Earth-AD, Great Caesar is the ruler of the Tiger People and the father of Prince Tuftan.
 Both he and Tuftan have had encounters with Kamandi.

 New Earth version

 In post-Crisis continuity, Great Caesar is an evolved tiger created by Project Moreau, a precursor to Project Cadmus, in the 1940s.
-He and Project Moreau's other creations live on an uncharted island called the Wild Lands, where he is a rival of the vampire bat woman Nosferata.
+He and Project Moreau's other creations live on an uncharted island called the Wild Lands, where he is a rival of Nosferata.
 After Nosferata and her underling Ratsputin kill Caesar, Tuftan succeeds him as ruler.
 Nosferata plans to manipulate Tuftan, who reluctantly accepts her as his bride.

 Prime Earth version

 In 2011, "The New 52" rebooted the DC universe.
 Great Caesar and Tuftan are reimagined as tigers who were transformed into anthropomorphic forms by the Factory of Evil under warden Simyan.
 Caesar is brainwashed and forced to attack Tuftan, who kills him.